RailwayStations/RSAPI/README.md

 `docker exec -it mariadb mysql -ursapi -prsapi rsapi --default-character-set=utf8mb4`

-## Useage
+## Usage

-Point your browser to `http://localhost:8080/stations?country=de`, where `country` can be "de", "ch", "fi", "uk", ...
+Point your browser to `http://localhost:8080/photoStationsByCountry/de`, where the last path segment is the `country` selector and can be "de", "ch", "fi", "uk", ...

 With the following query parameter:

-- `hasPhoto`: boolean, indicates if only trainstations with or without a photo should be selected
+- `hasPhoto`: boolean, indicates if only railwaystations with or without a photo should be selected

-- `photographer`: (nick)name of a photographer, select only trainstations with photos from her

-- `country`: select trainstations from a given country, this parameter is an alternative to the `{country}` path
+- `isActive`: select only railwaystations which are active

 A more detailed API documentation can be found in the [OpenAPI](src/main/resources/static/openapi.yaml) file or online at [developer.deutschebahn.com](https://developer.deutschebahn.com/store/apis/list).